soney/ProgramsInformationPeople/_sources/Assessments/week3a2.rst

    :feedback_a: pop removes and returns items (default is to remove and return the last item in the list)
    :feedback_b: insert will add an item at whatever position is specified.
    :feedback_c: count returns the number of times something occurs in a list
-   :feedback_d: yes, index will return the position of the first occurance of an item.
+   :feedback_d: Yes, index will return the position of the first occurance of an item.
    :correct: d
    :practice: T
    :topics: